PhaseHosting/docker-volume-glusterfs/README.md

 This extension can create volumes on the remote cluster if you install https://github.com/aravindavk/glusterfs-rest in one of the nodes of the cluster.

-You need to set two extra flags when you start the extension if you want to let containers to create their volumes on demand:
+You need to set two extra flags when you start the extension if you want to let containers create their volumes on demand:

 - rest: is the URL address to the remote api.
 - gfs-base: is the base path where the volumes will be created.